D0GL0V3R/D0GL0V3R.github.io/_posts/2025-08-14-Positive-Hack-Camp-2025-in-Moscow.md

 We wrapped up the day practising with nmap and dig for zone transfers on the challenges provided.
 By the end, I realised recon isn’t just technical — it’s part science, part creativity.

+---

 ### Day 2 — Hacking Web Applications

+The second day was all about web application security.
+We explored how modern applications handle requests and responses, and then moved into practical exploitation techniques.

+**Understanding HTTP Requests and Responses**

+Before diving into attacks, we needed a solid foundation of how web communication works:

+- HTTP Request contains:

+  - Method → GET, POST, PUT, DELETE

+  - Path → e.g. /login.php

+  - Protocol → HTTP/1.1, HTTP/2, etc.

+  - Headers → Content-Type, Cookie, etc.

+  - Body (optional) → Usually present in POST requests

+- HTTP Response contains:

+  - Protocol → e.g. HTTP/1.1

+  - Status → 200 (OK), 404 (Not Found), 302 (Redirect), etc.

+  - Status Message → Short text for the code

+  - Headers → e.g. Set-Cookie, Content-Type

+  - Body → The actual response data (HTML, JSON, etc.)

+👉 Fun fact: when editing HTTP requests manually in Burp Suite, don't delete the two empty lines at the end — otherwise, the request won’t be processed correctly.
+Easy to overlook, but important.

+**Exploitation Techniques Covered**

+We then moved on to classic web vulnerabilities:

+- **OS Command Injection (Shell Injection)**: Executing system commands through vulnerable input fields.

+- **SQL Injection (SQLi)**: Injecting malicious SQL queries to read or modify database data.

+  - Practised using `UNION SELECT` and `GROUP_CONCAT` to enumerate columns, tables, and extract data.

+- **Path Traversal**: Accessing files outside the intended directories by manipulating file paths (e.g., ../../etc/passwd).

+- **XML External Entity Injection (XXE)**: Injecting or editing the DOCTYPE element in XML to load external entities, then retrieving sensitive data.

+- **Insecure Direct Object References (IDOR)**: Exploiting predictable identifiers in URLs or requests to access data belonging to other users.

+*Pro tip: inserting plain text commands doesn’t always work.
+Sometimes, sanitisation blocks you, so I have to use “creative replacements” like ${IFS} for a space.*

+I noticed that Cross-Site Scripting (XSS) was listed on the learning platform, but due to time constraints, it wasn’t covered that day.
+I guess that means it’s self-study time!

+**Tools and Techniques**

+- Burp Suite → Our main tool for intercepting and modifying requests.

+- Brute force tools → `patator`, `medusa`, `hydra`, `OWASP ZAP`.

+- Directory discovery → `ffuf`, `dirsearch` (requires a good wordlist).

+Day 2 really showed how fragile web applications can be if proper input validation and sanitization aren’t enforced.
+Even small mistakes in request handling can lead to serious compromises.

+---

+### Day 3 — Exploit Known Vulnerabilities in Network Services